actuator-finance/Actuator-Docs/docs/Actuator Protocol/examples.md

 ## Example 1 - Basic Actions
 - Create Stakes
-  - Bob creates a HEX stake instance through Actuator with a principal of 150 HEX, ending on Hex day 3000.
+  - Bob creates a HEX stake instance through Actuator with a principal of 150 HEX, ending on HEX day 3000.
 Alice creates a stake with a principal of 600 HEX, ending on day 3000 as well.
 - Mint HEX Time Tokens
   - Both Alice and Bob immediately mint HEX-3000 in quantities equal to the size of their staked HEX (i.e. principal).
 Thus, Bob mints 150 HEX-3000 and Alice mints 600 HEX-3000.
 Resulting in a total of 750 HEX-3000 minted.
 - Mint HEX Time Tokens against new rewards